platipodium/mossco-code/QuickStart.md

 - `fabm_pelagic` (Ecology of FABM running in ocean)
 - `fabm_sediment` (Ecology of FABM running in ocean soil)

-# Prepare the environment for MOSSCO
+# Prepare the environment for MOSSCO and download

 First, define the directories where MOSSCO should be located on your system, and get the codes: